Risk Management

 |---|---|---|---|

-| Threats | The Group could lose business opportunities if, due to a violation of laws or regulations, it is subject to criminal punishment, penalized byt the government, held responsible for reparations, and loses credibility. |
+| Threats | The Group could lose business opportunities if, due to a violation of laws or regulations, it becomes subject to criminal penalties, administrative sanctions, or liability for damages, resulting in a loss of credibility. |

 |